 D) Donations Welcome: Some people may want to buy yarn for knitters.
 These generous donors can call an ALLY business listed on our website and offer to buy yarn.
 You may accept their payment of yarn, and then give that yarn to someone at the store who wants to knit a welcome blanket.
 These generous donors are also invited to write welcome notes.

 E) Drop-off location.
-Some knitter, crocheters and sewers may want to drop off their blankets with you for shipping to the SMART Museum.
+Some knitter, crocheters and sewers may want to drop off their blankets with you for shipping to the MODA.
 We are working on securing partnerships to cover shipping costs, and we will keep you posted!

 Please fill out the registration form below.
 We will publish the store name, address, website, phone number, and how you will be participating.